-(1) In the courts every person shall be entitled to a hearing in accordance with law.

-(2) An act may be punished only if it was defined by a law as a criminal offense before the act was committed.

-(3) No person may be punished for the same act more than once under the general criminal laws.
+- (1) In the courts every person shall be entitled to a hearing in accordance with law. - (2) An act may be punished only if it was defined by a law as a criminal offence before the act was committed. - (3) No person may be punished for the same act more than once under the general criminal laws.

-Article 104 [Legal guarantees in the event of detention]
+Article 104 [Deprivation of liberty]

-(1) Freedom of the person may be restricted only pursuant to a formal law and only in compliance with the procedures prescribed therein.
-Persons in custody may not be subjected to mental or physical mistreatment.

-(2) Only a judge may rule upon the permissibility or continuation of any deprivation of freedom.
+- (1) Liberty of the person may be restricted only pursuant to a formal law and only in compliance with the procedures prescribed therein.
+Persons in custody may not be subjected to mental or physical mistreatment. - (2) Only a judge may rule upon the permissibility or continuation of any deprivation of liberty.
 If such a deprivation is not based on a judicial order, a judicial decision shall be obtained without delay.
 The police may hold no one in custody on their own authority beyond the end of the day following the arrest.
 Details shall be regulated by a law.

-(3) Any person provisionally detained on suspicion of having committed a criminal offense shall be brought before a judge no later than the day following his arrest; the judge shall inform him of the reasons for the arrest, examine him, and give him an opportunity to raise objections.
-The judge shall, without delay, either issue a written arrest warrant setting forth the reasons therefor or order his release.

-(4) A relative or a person enjoying the confidence of the person in custody shall be notified without delay of any judicial decision imposing or continuing a deprivation of freedom.
+- (3) Any person provisionally detained on suspicion of having committed a criminal offence shall be brought before a judge no later than the day following his arrest; the judge shall inform him of the reasons for the arrest, examine him, and give him an opportunity to raise objections.
+The judge shall, without delay, either issue a written arrest warrant setting forth the reasons therefor or order his release. - (4) A relative or a person enjoying the confidence of the person in custody shall be notified without delay of any judicial decision imposing or continuing a deprivation of liberty.

-X. Finance
+X. FINANCE